Hotline/Warmlines

 Text HOME to 741741 (Anytime)

-NACA’s Reach UR Life suicide prevention program provides training and technical assistance to youth-serving agencies, and school systems, to build capacity and sustainability in the workforce.
-Partners who receive training and technical assistance learn to provide early screening, resources, and support, to youth (10-24 years) exhibiting risk factors for suicide.
-NACA’s RUL program builds upon the National Suicide Prevention Plan and Zero Suicide framework efforts to effectively reduce the rates of suicide and suicide attempts in Northern Arizona.
+Partners who receive training and technical assistance learn to provide early screening, resources, and support to youth (8-24 years) exhibiting risk factors for suicide.
+NACA’s RUL program builds upon the National Strategy for Suicide Prevention and Zero Suicide framework efforts to effectively reduce the rates of suicide and suicide attempts in Northern Arizona.

 safeTALK (Suicide Alertness For Everyone)